About Morph Cycles

 Some packaging is required to ensure safe transportation, but this will always be recyclable packaging where possible.

 The frame uses highly standard parts throughout.
-This is intended to help with compatibility, finding spares and creating a low cost of ownership.
+This is intended to help with compatibility, now and in the future, and creating a low cost of ownership.

 These standards include: